kwankhede/A-Data-Science-Blog-Post/README.md

 ![zxc](https://github.com/kwankhede/A-Data-Science-Blog-Post/blob/master/abcd.png)

-# Data Source
-The survey data is available here: https://insights.stackoverflow.com/survey

-I used python as a medium to do this data analysis and use various python packages: Like :
+# I used python as a medium to do this data analysis and use various python packages: Like :
 1. Pandas
 2. Numpy
-3. Matplotlib| 4)Plotly
+3. Matplotlib|
+4. Plotly

 # Conclusion: